-Mitsubishi International Corporation and subsidiaries (collectively, the "Company" or MIC) is incorporated in the United States.
-It is a wholly owned subsidiary of Mitsubishi Corporation (Americas) (MCA), which in turn is a wholly owned subsidiary of Mitsubishi Corporation (MC), Tokyo, Japan (collectively, the "Parent").
+Mitsubishi International Corporation (the "Company" or "MIC") is incorporated in the United States.
+It is a wholly owned subsidiary of Mitsubishi Corporation (Americas) ("MCA"), which in turn is a wholly owned subsidiary of Mitsubishi Corporation ("MC"), Tokyo, Japan (collectively, the "Parent").
 The Parent is the ultimate controlling party.
 The address of its registered office and principal place of business is 655 Third Avenue, New York.

 The Company is engaged in various business activities, such as trading activities, financing for customers and suppliers relating to such trading activities, and organizing and coordinating industrial projects through its business networks.
-The Company's operations are principally in the following areas: mineral resources, petroleum and chemicals, industrial infrastructure, urban development, power solution, industrial material and consumer industry, each having a diverse customer base.
+The Company's operations are principally in the following areas: mineral resources, petroleum and chemicals, industrial infrastructure, urban development, power solution, and industrial material, each having a diverse customer base.
 The Company also has trading relationships such as sales and purchases of goods with the Parent and the subsidiaries of the Parent (collectively, the "Parent and group companies").